mehrshadshams/deeplearningnotebooks/README.md

     conda install pip
     ```

+4. (optional) Install [CUDA](https://developer.nvidia.com/cuda-downloads) This will be needed to use GPU

-4. Install requirements.
+5. Install requirements.
 Depending the availability of GPU please run either *requirements-cpu.txt* or *requirements-gpu.txt*

     ```bash
     pip install -r requirements.txt